-Prof Christopher Arendse, Department of Physics and Astronomy, was awarded the Fulbright South African Research Scholarship for the 2020-2021 academic year and will be hosted by the University of Missouri-Columbia (UMC) in the US.
+Prof Christopher Arendse, Department of Physics and Astrophysics, was awarded the Fulbright South African Research Scholarship for the 2020-2021 academic year and will be hosted by the University of Missouri-Columbia (UMC) in the US.
 The purpose of the visit is to study the charge dynamics and crystal symmetry of lead-free hybrid perovskite thin films and nano-structures, using femto-second nonlinear optics.
 This information will assist in the development of low-cost, stable and efficient lead-free perovskite solar cells and thin film transistors, and several postgraduate students will participate in this study.

 The Department of Biodiversity and Conservation Biology has been selected to develop a multimillion rand marine laboratory to explore microplastic pollution as part of a DSI/NRF Joint Marine Laboratory (JML) programme that will provide support to the ACEP Phuhlisa programme under the auspices of the South African Institute of Aquatic Biodiversity.
 The JML programme will address key marine and social/economic opportunities and challenges facing South Africa, and UWC is one of four universities that will benefit from this programme.